davemollen/dm-Stutter/README.md

 - Enter Mod password
 - Reboot Mod

-## LV2 installation
+## LV2 installation (for Mod)

 In order to build the binaries you need to have Docker installed.
 If so, proceed with the following steps:

-- Run `./build-lv2.sh` in the root directory.
+- Run `./scripts/build-lv2-for-mod.sh` in the root directory.
-- Copy/paste the binary of the target platform from the `./lv2/out` directory into `./lv2/dm-Reverb.lv2`
+- Copy/paste the binary of the target platform from the `./lv2/out` directory into `./lv2/<plugin name>.lv2`

 ## VST installation

-First go to the [vst scripts folder](./vst/scripts).

 Windows:

-1. Run `./build.sh`
+1. Run `./scripts/build-vst.sh`
-2. Copy libdm_Reverb.dll in /target/release to your vst plugin folder
+2. Copy dll file in /target/release to your vst plugin folder

-Mac
+Intel Mac:

+- Run `./scripts/build-vst-for-mac.sh`.

+M1 Mac:

-Run `./build-for-mac.sh`
+- Run `./scripts/build-vst-for-mac-m1.sh`.